Jay Shetty

-Jay Shetty (born 6 September 1987) is an English podcaster, author, and life coach.
+Jay Shetty (born 6 September 1987) is a British podcaster, author, entrepreneur, and life coach.
+He has appeared on television programs to discuss mental health and life purpose.

-Personal life
+Early life

+Shetty was born in London on 6 September 1987 to a Hindu family of Indian origin.
+He was raised in Barnet, North London and has a sister.
+From childhood, he was a member of the International Society for Krishna Consciousness, known as the Hare Krishna movement or Hare Krishnas.
+His mother is a Gujarati who was raised in Yemen and his father is a Tulu Bunt from Mangalore.

-Shetty, a British-Indian, grew up in Barnet, North London with his parents and younger sister.
-His mother is a Gujarati (Indian) and father is a Tuluva (Indian).
-He attended Queen Elizabeth's School, Barnet then went on to graduate from the Cass Business School at the City, University of London.
-Shetty lives in Los Angeles, California with his wife, Radhi Devlukia Shetty.
+He attended Queen Elizabeth's School, Barnet, then went on to graduate from the Bayes Business School at the City St George's, University of London.